22 Poop Facts You and the World Need to Know

 5. Water Makes up About 75% of Stool

 Water makes up about 75% percent of poop.
-The rest, which causes the stink, is a combination of both dead and live bacteria, mucus, and fiber.
+The rest, which causes the poop to stink, is a combination of both dead and live bacteria, mucus, and fiber.

 6. Poop Is Typically Brown Due to Stercobilin